google/mesop/docs/comparison.md

 Gradio provides a set of pre-built components optimized for common ML inputs and outputs (e.g. image classification, text generation).
 This makes it very fast to set up standard model interfaces.

-Although Mesop offers a few AI-specific components like [chat](./components/chat.md), Mesop is focused on providing general-purpose UI components which offers greater flexibility in layout and UI design.
-This makes it better suited for building custom interfaces.
+Although Mesop offers a few AI-specific components like [chat](./components/chat.md), Mesop provides general-purpose UI components, which can be used for a variety of layout and UI designs.
+This makes it better suited for building custom interfaces, for example like the [demo gallery](https://google.github.io/mesop/demo/).

 ### Deployment

 Gradio makes it very easy to share demos via Hugging Face Spaces.
-Mesop apps can also be deployed on Hugging Face Spaces albeit with a [few more steps](./guides/deployment.md#hugging-face-spaces).
+Mesop apps can also be deployed on Hugging Face Spaces, but with a [few more steps](./guides/deployment.md#hugging-face-spaces).

 ### State Management

-Gradio has a simple state management system focused on passing inputs to models and displaying outputs.

-Mesop provides a more comprehensive state management solution, allowing for complex application logic and multi-step workflows.
+Gradio provides an imperative approach to [state management](https://www.gradio.app/guides/state-in-blocks) where state is managed together with components.

+Mesop provides a more declarative approach to [UI state management](guides/state_management.md) by separating application state updates from component rendering.
+Mesop also uses a dataclass-based approach managing state which provides type-safety and more structure for managing complex states.

-## Learning Curve
+## Conclusion

-Both Streamlit and Gradio have a gentle learning curve, making it very easy for Python developers to get started quickly.
+Both Streamlit and Gradio have a gentle learning curve and make it easy for Python developers to get started quickly.

-Mesop requires understanding more concepts like event handling to get started, but it offers more flexibility in return.
+Mesop introduces concepts like event handling and state management, which can provide additional control and flexibility for more complex applications.
 Its API aims to be intuitive for Python developers while introducing modern web development patterns.

-## Scale and Ecosystem

-Streamlit and Gradio both have larger, more established ecosystems due to their earlier entry into the market.
-They offer more pre-built components and integrations specific to data science workflows.

-Mesop is newer but growing quickly.
-It benefits from leveraging the mature Angular ecosystem for its frontend, while providing a Python-centric development experience.
-Mesop's architecture makes it well-suited for larger, more complex applications as well as simple prototypes.

-## Conclusion

 Ultimately, the best choice depends on your specific use case, desired level of customization, and development experience.
-We encourage you to try out each framework and see which fits your workflow best.
+We encourage you to try out each framework and see which fits your use case best.